gabrielfroes/python-automated-actions/README.md

 pip install pyinstaller
 ```

 Run a Live Server or any http service or port 5500.
-This optional, you can also customize the *actions-sample.json* and *config.ini* with your own URLs.
+This is optional, you can also customize the *actions-sample.json* and *config.ini* with your own URLs.

 ## Running the tests